Kubernetes

 Cluster administrators should:

-- Audit RBAC configurations: Analyze RBAC settings to look for mistakes that might expose secrets to unintended users or services.
+• Audit RBAC configurations: Analyze RBAC settings to look for mistakes and grant access only where it is required, so secrets are not exposed to unintended users or services.
+Apply least privilege access for secrets by namespace, workload, and user role.

-- Implement secrets rotation: Enforce policies that require secrets to be rotated periodically.
+• Implement secrets rotation: Enforce policies that require secrets to be rotated periodically.
 While Kubernetes offers no built-in tooling to automate this process, admins could create their own scripts for the purpose, or they could use an external secrets manager that supports automated rotation.
+Operators can also help keep credentials up to date when external systems support automatic refresh.

 Developers